stvnorg/js-checkio/README.md

-Javascript Code Collections for js.checkio.org
+Collections of Javascript Code for js.checkio.org